Goto main content

 Central African Republic

-HI’s programme in the Central African Republic supports humanitarian organisations by providing logistical solutions to improve their storage and distribution of humanitarian aid.
-The programme also supports physical rehabilitation centres in the country and implements inclusion and armed violence reduction projects.
+In the Central African Republic, HI supports humanitarian organisations by providing logistical solutions to improve the storage and distribution of humanitarian aid.
+HI also supports physical rehabilitation centres in the country and implements inclusion and armed violence reduction projects.

 An HI physiotherapist works with a young patient in Bambari